-You can manage nearly any number of files with the TNC, at least 21 GB (dual-processor version: 13 GB).
-The size of the hard disk depends on the main computer installed in your machine.
-A single NC program can be up to 2 GB large.
+You can manage an almost unlimited number of files with the TNC, at least 21 GB.
+The actual size of the hard disk depends on the main computer installed in your machine.
+Please refer to the specifications.
+A single NC program can be up to 2 GB in size.